-Design and planning for BETonMACE2, a planned registration-enabling study of apabetalone in high-risk CVD patients with type 2 DM, was ongoing during the first nine months of 2023.
-Apabetalone's breakthrough therapy designation has enabled us to work closely with the FDA and receive timely feedback and guidance on the BETonMACE2 study protocol.
-Trial design has been guided by key findings from BETonMACE, including the strong positive impact of apabetalone on reducing CHF hospitalizations, its cardioprotective benefit in CKD patients, and the potential synergy with SGLT2 inhibitors.
+Preparations for BETonMACE2, a planned registration-enabling study of apabetalone in high-risk CVD patients with type 2 DM, were ongoing in 2023.
+Design of this trial has been guided by key findings from BETonMACE, including the strong positive impact of apabetalone on reducing CHF hospitalizations, its cardioprotective benefit in CKD patients, and the potential synergy with SGLT2 inhibitors.
 BETonMACE's primary endpoint, a composite of MI, stroke, and cardiovascular death, will be expanded to included hospitalizations due to CHF.
 The populations that experienced the most benefit from apabetalone in BETonMACE will be expanded in BETonMACE2.
 All patients are expected to receive SGLT2 inhibitor alongside the study drug, and the target proportion of CKD patients is anticipated to be significantly higher than it was for BETonMACE.
 BETonMACE2 is also expected to enroll more patients than BETonMACE, improving the likelihood of statistically significant findings.
-We believe these study parameters will best demonstrate apabetalone's benefit in treating cardiovascular disease.
-Subject to regulatory approval and securing financing, BETonMACE2 is expected to begin recruiting patients in 2024.
+We believe these study parameters will best demonstrate

-&lt;sup>3 https://cardiab.biomedcentral.com/articles/10.1186/s12933-020-01199-x
+3 https://cardiab.biomedcentral.com/articles/10.1186/s12933-020-01199-x